 IED-Introduction to Engineering Design

 IED teaches problem-solving skills using a design development process.
 Models of product solutions are created, analyzed and communicated using solid modeling computer design software.
-The courses major area of focus is using the 3D modeling Software: Autodesk Inventor with prototype modeling being done the second semester.
+The courses major area of focus is using the 3D modeling Software: SolidWorks with prototype modeling being done the second semester.

 IED satisfies the F elective requirements for graduation.

 POE helps students understand the field of engineering and engineering technology.
 The course is a survey of engineering principles across engineering disciplines.
 Through hands on projects students learn how engineers and technicians use math, science and technology to solve engineering problems to benefit people.
 The courses major areas of focus include, mechanical, electrical, civil and robotics engineering.

 POE satisfies the G elective requirement for graduation.